weihanfeng/arrakis/README.md

 ## Installation

+- Install Golang dependencies using -
+    ```bash
+    go mod tidy
+    ```

+- The easiest way to install prerequisite images is to use the `install-images.py` script.
+    ```bash
+    ./install-images.py
+    ```

+- The following images are installed by the script above and can also be installed manually -

   - Install the [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) binary and note down the path of the binary.
 This will be used in the [Configuration](#configuration) section.
 By default we look for this binary at `resources/bin/cloud-hypervisor`, you may place it there.

   - Download the prebuilt guest kernel for the VM from [chv-starter-pack-images](https://github.com/abshkbh/chv-starter-pack-images/blob/main/guest/kernel/vmlinux.bin), note down the path.
 This will be used in the [Configuration](#configuration) section.
 By default we look for this binary at `resources/bin/vmlinux.bin`, you may place it there.

-- Install Golang dependencies using -
-    ```bash
-    go mod tidy
-    ```

 ---